 The experience an employee has each day at work has a significant impact on the quality of their performance and their desire to stick around.
-The Personal Check-In is a great time to check in and ensure things are going well.
+The personal check-in is a great time to catch up and ensure things are going well.
 And, if they aren’t, to find out and fix the issue quickly.

 - How are you feeling about work?

 - What about your job is most satisfying for you?

 - If you could change one thing about your job today, what would you change?

 While this meeting is a communication tool, it should also be used to gain feedback about communication in general.